gshearer/hodlgreed/README.md

 Note: Use of this feature will disable buy advice until the first sell has been advised.

+IRC: You can adjust this live with the ;;set buyprice command.

 # hodl_after_stoploss (boolean)
 You can set this to true or false.
 If set to true, the script will cease trading if a stoploss occurs.
 You can re-enable trading manually through the IRC interface with ';;set hodl off'.

+IRC: You can set adjust this live with the ;;set hodl_after_stoploss command

 # SMA Interval
 How many candles are required to calculate SMA (mean price).